Implementation involves putting a plan into effect, including the process of monitoring progress, making adjustments, and evaluating impact.

 Implementation of programmatic interventions in your school or community is an ongoing process undertaken by school climate teams or others involved in improving student outcomes.
 Each year, the team should review collected data and implement those interventions that address identified areas of need.
 The following graphic provides a model for use by school climate teams and/or communities to identify and implement programmatic interventions.

 Begin by bringing together a school climate team, ideally making use of an existing team or group involved in school climate.
-Work together to review data and to plan and implement programmatic interventions.
+Work together to review data and plan and implement programmatic interventions.
 Your team will need to: